Brem-LLC/evolution-podcast/_posts/07-23-17-bronkar-lee.md

 file: https://s3.us-east-2.amazonaws.com/evolution-podcast-files/evolution-2017/012-bronkar-lee.mp3
 file_itunes: https://s3.us-east-2.amazonaws.com/evolution-podcast-files/evolution-2017/012-bronkar-lee.mp3

-excerpt: Bonkar Lee
-A world renowned Speaker, Author, Coach who has spoken in front of, inspired and coached millions.
+excerpt: A world renowned Speaker, Author, Coach who has spoken in front of, inspired and coached millions.
 Created B.A.M.
 Method (Bold Achievement Method)
--A clear & simple process for learning
--Increased self confidence to grow yourself
--Tools to created a heightened focus and make the most of your time -Inspiration to be creative and take action
-For more information go to, www.bronkar.com

-summary: Bonkar Lee
-A world renowned Speaker, Author, Coach who has spoken in front of, inspired and coached millions.
+summary: A world renowned Speaker, Author, Coach who has spoken in front of, inspired and coached millions.
 Created B.A.M.
 Method (Bold Achievement Method)
--A clear & simple process for learning
--Increased self confidence to grow yourself
--Tools to created a heightened focus and make the most of your time -Inspiration to be creative and take action
-For more information go to, www.bronkar.com

 explicit: "no" #other option is no
 block: "no" #means is shown in itunes